RABBITS -- II. The impact of AGN feedback on coalescing supermassive black holes in disc and elliptical galaxy mergers: SMBH orbital decay

 From these comparisons, we can conclude that when AGN feedback is included, the gas density around the SMBHs is drastically reduced, resulting in a decrease in gas dynamical friction on the SMBHs.
 Consequently, stellar dynamical friction becomes the dominant force affecting the SMBH motion.
 Importantly, this conclusion is applicable to both the thermal and kinetic AGN feedback implementations.

 Our conclusions echo the previous works of e.g. \citet{Mayer2007} and \citet{SouzaLima2017}. \citet{Mayer2007} demonstrated that in a coplanar and prograde merger of two equal-mass disc galaxies, gas funnelled by tidal torques forms a massive nuclear disc in the remnant centre, leading to SMBH orbital decay driven primarily by gas dynamical friction instead of stellar dynamical friction.
-We attribute this to the lack of AGN feedback in their simulations, resulting in excessive gas accumulation in the remnant centre.
+We attribute the main cause of this to the lack of AGN feedback in their simulations, resulting in excessive gas accumulation in the remnant centre, and the lack of feedback from supernova explosions which has further exacerbated this effect.
 In contrast, \citet{SouzaLima2017} showed that once AGN feedback is included, the spherically distributed feedback can generate a hot bubble around the SMBH and consequently shuts off gas dynamical friction, a phenomenon named `wake evacuation' by the authors.
 Recently, \citet{Bollati2023} also concluded from their simulations that the inclusion of radiative AGN feedback can lead to inefficient or even reversed gas dynamical friction, delaying the orbital decay of SMBH pairs compared to the no feedback case.
+Our results also agree with those of \citet{Pfister2017}, who found that dynamical friction from stars predominantly drives the orbital decay of SMBHs in their galaxy merger simulations incorporating AGN feedback, whilst the contribution from gas is negligible.

 It is worth emphasizing that our comparison of stellar and gaseous dynamical frictions above is based on the dynamical friction models from \citet{Binney2008} and \citet{Ostriker1999}.
 In our simulations, the dynamical friction acting on SMBHs from stars is accurately accounted for, thanks to the precise computation of non-softened gravity between the SMBHs and star particles using a regularized approach \citep{Karl2015,Rantala2017}.
 In contrast, the gravity between the SMBHs and gas is softened in the {\sc ketju} code, which can potentially lead to the underestimation of gas dynamical friction since the gas particles with impact factors lower than $2.8$ times the softening length are not properly modelled.
 However, this does not affect our conclusion that the stellar dynamical friction dominates over the gaseous one in our runs with AGN feedback, as AGN feedback plays a more significant role in affecting the gas density and thus the gas friction.
 In addition, we note that the accretion of gas mass and momentum into SMBHs in CoolStarThmAGN and CoolStarKinAGN runs also contribute to the SMBH orbital decay.